 Other potential sources of disturbance could include shipping, oil and gas exploration, or any other human activity occurring in their habitat.

-Persistent organic pollutants (POPs) such as PCBs and organochlorine pesticides (DDT, DDE) have been found in white-sided dolphins sampled throughout their range, as well as polybrominated diphenyl ether (PBDE) flame retardants (McKenzie et al. 1997, Weisbrod et al. 2001, Tuerk et al. 2005, Montie et al. 2009).
+Persistent organic pollutants (POPs) such as PCBs and organochlorine pesticides (e.g. DDT, DDE) and polybrominated diphenyl ether (PBDE) flame retardants have been found in white-sided dolphins sampled throughout their range (McKenzie et al. 1997, Weisbrod et al. 2001, Tuerk et al. 2005, Montie et al. 2009).

-Total PCBs were the contaminants present in the highest concentrations in white-sided dolphins for all age classes sampled from the northeastern US (Tuerk et al. 2005).
-A previous study had also found high levels of PCBs in dolphins from this region, with levels twice as high as pilot whales from the same area (Weisbrod et al. 2001), though both species had similar levels of pesticides in their tissues.
-Male dolphins have been found to have higher levels of PCBs in their tissues than females, suggesting, as occurs in other mammals, that females lose some of these contaminants through lactation (Tuerk et al. 2005).
+The contaminants present in the highest concentrations in white-sided dolphins for all age classes sampled from the northeastern US were PCBs (Tuerk et al. 2005).
+A previous study had also found high levels of PCBs in dolphins from this region, with levels twice as high as pilot whales from the same area (Weisbrod et al. 2001), although both species had similar levels of pesticides in their tissues.
+Male dolphins have been found to have higher levels of PCBs in their tissues than females, suggesting that just as in other mammals, females pass some of these contaminants on to their offspring through lactation (Tuerk et al. 2005).

 Heavy metals have also been found in white-sided dolphins.
-Cadmium levels, for example, from dolphins sampled in the Faroe Islands were lower than those of pilot whales from the same area, but much higher than levels found in dolphin species from more southerly latitudes (Gallien et al. 2001).
+For example, in dolphins sampled in the Faroe Islands, cadmium levels were lower than those of pilot whales from the same area but much higher than levels found in dolphin species from more southerly latitudes (Gallien et al. 2001).

-As with most other cetaceans, the possible effects of these pollutants are not known, or what “safe” levels of these compounds might be.
+As with most other cetaceans, the full range of effects of these pollutants and what “safe” levels of these compounds might be remains largely unknown.

 If water temperatures increase due to global climate change, this could have an impact on the habitat available for these dolphins and, consequently, their distribution.
 In some areas, the white-sided dolphin could become displaced by other species, such as the common dolphin, which prefer warmer waters.
 Other possible consequences of changing water temperatures include redistribution of the dolphin’s prey species, and the introduction of new diseases or parasites.